ontio/documentation/docs/pages/doc_en/Introduction/tutorial_for_developer_en.md

 ### Ontology smart contract IDE--SmartX

 SmartX is a one-stop smart contract tool developed by Ontology.
-It integrates functions such as writing, compiling, deploying and debugging, which improve the efficiency of smart contract development.
-Please refer to [SmartX Tutorial](https://ontio.github.io/documentation/SmartX_Tutorial_en.html).
+It integrates functions such as writing, compiling, deploying, and debugging, which improve the efficiency of smart contract development.
+Please refer to the [SmartX Tutorial](https://ontio.github.io/documentation/SmartX_Tutorial_en.html) for more.

 ### How to write a smart contract

-For a better understand of our smart contract framework we recommend you to try our [Hello World smart contract](https://ontio.github.io/documentation/The_Hello_World_Contract_en.html)
+For a better understand of our smart contract framework, we recommend you to try our [Hello World smart contract](https://ontio.github.io/documentation/The_Hello_World_Contract_en.html).

-When developing smart contracts, there is a lot of smart contract APIs that must be invoked.
+When developing smart contracts, there are a lot of smart contract APIs that must be invoked.
 For introduction to these APIs, please refer to [API of Smart Contract](https://apidoc.ont.io/smartcontract/).

 ### Contract deployment and invocation

 Although SmartX provides a one-click deployment and invocation method, there are other ways to implement contract deployment and invocation.
 For deployment method please refer to [Smart Contract Deployment](https://ontio.github.io/documentation/Smart_Contract_Deployment_en.html).
 For invocation method please refer to [Smart Contract Invocation](https://ontio.github.io/documentation/Smart_Contract_Invocation_en.html).

-### Authority management of smart contract
+### Authority management of smart contracts

 By default, functions of a smart contract can be invoked by anyone, which obviously does not meet the requirements in all cases.
 The idea of ​​role-based authority management is that each role can call a particular function, and each entity can be assigned multiple roles (the entity is identified by its ONT ID).
 [Ontology Authority manager](https://ontio.github.io/documentation/auth_en.html) introduces authority management methods for Ontology smart contracts.